Headed to Aruba, but not sure what to pack? I can help! Here is my ultimate Aruba Packing List for women, highlighting exactly what to wear in Aruba.

 - One Kimono – for covering up on the beach or in the city.

-- Scarf / Sarong – Bring this if you know you will be in air-conditioned restaurants a lot.
-I have this dark green one, and I love it.
+- Scarf / Sarong – Bring this if you know you will be in air-conditioned environments.
+I have this one in a few colors, and I love it.
+It is breezy and lightweight, so perfect for non-snowy conditions.
 It can also be used on the flight or as a beach cover up.

 - Jewelry – optional.

 - Small cross-body bag – As you may already know, I absolutely love this bag from Pacsafe.
 Though Aruba is generally safe, petty theft from cars and beaches does happen fairly regularly.
 This bag gives me peace of mind with a theft-proof strap, locking zippers, and RFID protection.
 I have had great luck with this brand and consider it to be an excellent investment.

 TSA at the airport will limit your allowed liquids to 3.4 oz (100ml) bottles, which is the maximum amount acceptable.
 Think hard about what items you actually need and what might be provided on site (soap, shampoo, etc).